smcclab/smc-course/_resources/01-faq.md

 {:.info-box}

-This is the course FAQ---we'll update it as the semester goes along and more questions get asked.
+This is the course FAQ---we'll update it as the semester goes along.

 {% include toc.html %}